CS3219-AY2324S1/ay2324s1-course-assessment-g13/README.md

 1. Running `docker compose up --build` returns a "database service unhealthy" error and terminates.
     > Simply rerun the command and this issue should go away.
 The reason for this is because the script
    > is designed to terminate on error, and database existing is considered an error.
+2. Error of `network peerpreps-backend declared as external, but could not be found`
+   > Run `docker network create peerpreps-backend` in the repository root